“The first step towards change is awareness. Awareness is a key. It can unlock many doors.” –Unknown

 It can be tricky to talk about these subjects before getting romantically involved, especially if you are just figuring out if you actually like each other.
 Simple things like holding hands can lead to the first kiss to the clothes coming off and then you are sleeping over, but before get too hot and heavy is a good idea to have the talk.
 Yep, the talk — the one where you learn about past sexual history and when they last got tested for STIs.

 It may sound insanely awkward to ask about your partner’s sexual history in the throws of passion.
-If that is the case, a new product is available in the European market called Luwi that could help take away the awkward conversation of asking your partner to wear a condom.
-With Luwi, you are in control and can insert the protection up to 8-hours before you need it, forms to your body’s shape, and transmits heat to your partner, who may not even notice you are wearing a Luwi.
-It is unlike any other product or condom on the market.
-Luwi can be purchased on the company’s online website (use code EGGCLUB for 10% off your order).
+If that is the case, an internal condom is available that could help take away the awkward conversation of asking your partner to wear a condom.
+With an internal condom you are in control and can insert the protection up to 8-hours before you need it, forms to your body’s shape, and transmits heat to your partner, who may not even notice you are wearing it.

 However, know that over 60% of women discuss past sexual histories before sleeping with their partner and almost 20% of women require their partner to get tested before sex.
 No matter how cringe-worthy it is to bring up STIs, it’s way better than freaking out because you don’t know your partner’s status.
 Men’s semen and sperm fluids most often make them the carrier of STI / STDs and women’s bodies are the most susceptible biologically to contract them.
 Risky behaviors or multiple sex partners makes for an increased risk.